smartnuance/saas-kit/README.md

 To interact with database, we use a schema first approach with [sqlboiler](https://github.com/volatiletech/sqlboiler#getting-started).
 It generates type-safe code to interact with the DB.

-For command line tools in development:

-> go install github.com/volatiletech/sqlboiler/v4@latest
+### Development tools

+All tools necessary for development like installing code generators is done via `go:generate` commands at the top of `cmd/dev/main.go`:

-> go install github.com/volatiletech/sqlboiler/v4/drivers/sqlboiler-psql@latest
+> go generate ./cmd/dev

+(a subset of those tools are installed in CI build step of `Earthfile`)

-For developers's convenience all commands necessary for development like code generation is done via `go:generate` commands at the top of each service's `run.go` or for very lazy developers they are all delegated from one file and invoked by a single generate command:
+For developers's convenience all generation commands are collected via `go:generate` at the top of each service's `run.go`, e.g. for the auth service

 > go generate ./pkg/auth

+### Migrate database

+To start from an empty database (and test down migrations):

+> go run ./cmd/auth migrate -down

+Just migrate service without running it afterwards:

+> go run ./cmd/auth migrate

+When database is on newest version, we have to generated git-versioned DB models by

+> go generate ./pkg/auth/db.go

 ### Run service(s)